roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 public void method(String args[]) {}
 public void method(String... args) {} // this is called varargs (variable argument)
 ```
-The third way is called varargs, and it's similar to the other ways; thus we can treat `args` as a regular array, so we can use `args[0]` and `args.length`.
+The third way is called `varargs`, a feature that was introduced in JDK5 and it's similar to the other ways; thus we can treate `args` as a regular array, so we can use `args[0]` and `args.length`.

 ### Multi-dimentional arrays
 Arrays are objects, and array elements are objects too, so the element it self could be an array, and so on and so forth...

+When you allocate memory for a multidimensional array, you need only specify the memory for the first (leftmost) dimension.
+You can allocate the remaining dimensions separately.

 #### <ins>Declaring multidimentional arrays:</ins>
 We can declare multidimentional arrays like so :